- An urgent voicemail message from the tax department.

-Both smishing and vishing rely on social engineering to trick victims to give up personal and confidential information.
-Using convincing and often urgent language, cybercriminals manipulate victims into giving up information such as their bank account and credit card details, passwords, social insurance number, date of birth, and mailing address.
+Both smishing and vishing rely on social engineering to trick victims into giving up personal and confidential information.
+Both use persuasive and often urgent language to manipulate victims into giving up information such as their bank account details, passwords, social insurance number, and mailing address.

 What is Smishing?